DieterRoux/Pixelated-Pathways-rentry-backup/README.md

 - [Champagne Piracy Wiki](https://champagne.pages.dev/)
 - [Firehawk52 Guide - Saving Digital Legacy](https://rentry.org/firehawk52)
 - [Esoterica Avenue](https://ori5000.github.io/)
+- [Snackbox](https://thewiki.moe/) *Welcome to the wiki for all things related to anime and more, ranging from easy to digest tutorials to full blown guides!*
+- [Anime Index](https://theindex.moe/) *The Anime Index is an index listing and comparing all different types of websites, applications, and services for consuming Japanese media.*
+- [Wotaku](https://wotaku.moe/) *Wotaku - The Otaku Index - A diverse range of resources related to japanese media and language* [github](https://github.com/anotherduckling/Wotaku)
+- [Sneedex](https://sneedex.moe/) *We track the best releases of anime torrents; taking video, audio, and subtitle quality into consideration.*
+- [trace-moe](https://trace.moe/) *Anime Scene Search Engine*
 - [Full Guide About What Sites Are Safe/Not Safe To Download Content](https://rentry.org/EsotericaSiteList)
 - [Pirated Games Mega Thread](https://rentry.org/pgames/)
 - [privateersclub/wiki](https://megathread.pages.dev/)